kirisky/benchmarks-game/CONTRIBUTING.md

+STOPPED.
+No updates for at-least 6 or 12 months.

+Contribute source-code for measurement
+--------------------------------------

+Please —

-We already have enough exhaustively optimized Rust and C programs.
+* we already have enough exhaustively optimized Rust and C programs.
-We already have enough hand-written vector SIMD and "unsafe" programs.
+* we already have enough hand-written vector SIMD and "unsafe" programs.

 Thank you.

 We still need transliterations of existing straightforward programs.
 For example, transliterations of multicore JavaScript into type-annotated TypeScript.

-Contribute source-code for measurement
---------------------------------------

 What to contribute
 ------------------